sider/sider-docs/onpremise/testing/README.md

 ```

 ### Test Items
 In this test, you will send test messages practically as Pusher connected.
-You can confirm whether to send the messages on management pages of `pusher.com`.
+You can confirm whether to send the messages on administration console of `pusher.com`.

 ### Specify Pusher Parameters from Environment Variables
 Check Pusher connection with the values of environment variables, `PUSHER_API_ID`, `PUSHER_API_KEY`, `PUSHER_API_SECRET` and `PUSHER_CLUSTER`.